ayoayco/mnswpr/README.md

 Can I make a page with complex interactions (more on this later) without any library dependency?

 ## What I have learned:
+1. JS is awesome ✨

-✨ We don't always necessarily *need* JS frameworks (or TS) ✨
+1. We don't always necessarily *need* JS frameworks (or TS) ✨

-✨ Even subtle UI changes *can improve* user gameplay experience ✨
+1. Even subtle UI changes *can improve* user gameplay experience ✨

-✨ There's more ways to break you're app than you are initially aware of ✨
+1. There's more ways to break you're app than you are initially aware of ✨

-✨ Competition motivates users to use your app more ✨
+1. Competition motivates users to use your app more ✨

-✨ Hash in bundled filenames help issues in browser caching (when shipping versions fast) ✨
+1. Hash in bundled filenames help issues in browser caching (when shipping versions fast) ✨

 ## Development
 To start development, you need node v16 (the dev server doesn't work on v18 *yet*).
 Once you know you have this, you can do the following:
 1. Install dependencies: `npm i`